MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-device-specific-registry-settings.md

 - ***pppp*** is a 4-digit hexadecimal number that identifies the product
 - ***rrrr*** is a 4-digit hexadecimal number that contains the revision number of the device.

 The vendor ID, product ID, and revision number values are obtained from the [USB device descriptor](usb-device-descriptors.md).
+The [USB_DEVICE_DESCRIPTOR](/windows-hardware/drivers/ddi/usbspec/ns-usbspec-_usb_device_descriptor) structure describes a device descriptor.

 The following table describes the possible registry entries for the ***vvvvpppprrrrr*** key.
 The USB driver stack considers these entries to be read-only values.